CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 ### Type Unification

-The int type unifies with number by preferring number, and unifies with string/* first check-in BAG NLExtract transform naar INSPIRE Addresses */ by preferring string.
+The int type unifies with number by preferring number, and unifies with string by preferring string.

 Two union types unify by producing a new union type whose elements are the